WhatsTheDeetz/kip/KIP0/KIP0.md

 ### KIP0b2 Proposal identifiers

 **Regular proposals** must follow the naming convention `KIPAbC`, where `A` is the proposal number, `b` is the section letter, and `C` is the subsection number.

 **Subproposals** must follow the naming convention `KIPAbC-SPDeF`, where `A` is the proposal number, `b` is the section letter, `C` is the subsection number, `D` is the subproposal number, `e` is the subproposal section letter, and `F` is the subproposal subsection number.

-In either case, the following additional rules apply:
+In either case, the following additional rules must be followed:
 - String literals `KIP` and `SP` must be in uppercase.
 - Section letters must be in lowercase.
 - Proposal, subproposal, and subsection numbers count up sequentially from 1, except for the proposal number of KIP0.